moonymango/enmovito/memory-bank/systemPatterns.md

    - If it's a new category, parameters are filtered to show only that category
    - If it's the same category again, all parameters are shown
 3. User can click "Select All Visible" to quickly select all filtered parameters
+4. User can click "Clear Selection" to deselect all parameters at once
-4. When plot is generated, selected parameters are used to create visualization
+5. When plot is generated, selected parameters are used to create visualization
-5. Parameters are automatically deselected after plot generation
+6. Parameters are automatically deselected after plot generation

+### Theming Path

+1. User selects theme (Dark or Light) using radio buttons
+2. Application loads the appropriate QSS file from the themes directory
+3. QSS is applied to the application using setStyleSheet
+4. QPalette is updated with appropriate colors for the selected theme
+5. Plotly visualizations are configured with matching colors for consistency

 ### Plot Management Path